liquidinvestigations/cloud-deployment/README.md

 127.0.0.1 client.hypothesis.liquid.example.org
 ```

 6. Open up `http://liquid.example.org` in your browser.
-The home page should load.
+The welcome form should load.
-7. Connect to the thing via `ssh liquid@localhost -p 10022` with password liquid.
+7. Connect to the thing via `./ssh.sh` with password liquid.
 You have sudo.

 The `web-ui` folder will be shared with the VM's `/opt/web-ui` dir.